kaaproject/kaa/doc/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

 ## Owner verifier descriptor

-A owner verifier descriptor provides Kaa with the information on how to locate and configure your custom owner verifier.
-To implement a owner verifier descriptor, you need to implement the PluginConfig interface at first.
+An owner verifier descriptor provides Kaa with the information on how to locate and configure your custom owner verifier.
+To implement an owner verifier descriptor, implement the `PluginConfig` interface first.

-It is also important to provide your class with the @KaaPluginConfig annotation.
-This annotation helps Kaa Admin UI to find all available owner verifiers in the class path.
+It is also important to provide your class with the `@KaaPluginConfig` annotation.
+This annotation helps Kaa Administration UI to find all available owner verifiers in the class path.

->**NOTE:** A owner verifier descriptor is optional if you are going to configure your owner verifiers using only REST API.
+>**NOTE:** If you are going to configure your owner verifiers using REST API only, the owner verifier descriptor is optional.
+{:.note}

-The following code example illustrates the implementation of a owner verifier descriptor.
+The following code example illustrates the implementation of an owner verifier descriptor.

 ```java
     package org.kaaproject.kaa.sample.verifier.config;